 A4: Yes, intelligence is one aspect of every security-related decision.
 The record of terrorist attempts to destroy aircraft in flight is longstanding and well-known.
 We continually re-assess old intelligence and collect new intelligence.

 Q5: How did you select these airports and which ones are affected?

-A5: DHS, in close cooperation with our intelligence community partners, selected these airports based on the current threat picture.
-The current affected overseas airports are: King Abdul-Aziz International Airport (JED), King Khalid International Airport (RUH), and Mohammed V Airport (CMN).
+A5: DHS, in close cooperation with our intelligence community partners, selected this airport based on the current threat picture.
+The current affected overseas airport is: King Khalid International Airport (RUH).

 Q6: Could more airports be added in the future, and might some of those be in the U.S.?

 A6: As threats change, so too will TSA’s security requirements.

 Q7: How long will these new procedures remain in place?

 A7: The new procedures remain in place until the threat changes.
 These are risk-based decisions and TSA continuously assesses security risks and seeks to balance necessary security requirements with their operational impact on the industry.